codeimpossible/blog/source/_posts/I-dislike-the-es6-arrow.md

 });
 ```

-At first, this looks like a great shortcut.
-Hell, I was super excited when I first saw the arrow function proposal.
-It reminded me of the lambda syntax from my other favorite language, C#.
-Buuuut it's not like the lambda syntax from C#.
-Not really.
+Pretty, great, right?
+The arrow function shortcut seemed like a perfect port of the lambda syntax from C#.
+Buuuut it's not.
+Like, not at all.

-The ES6 arrow function creates a "lexical scope" when it is used.
-Lexical (or "static") scoped functions are functions where the `this` context is set to it's parent, and cannot be altered.
+When you use the ES6 arrow function, it creates a lexical scope.
+Lexical (also called static) scoped functions are functions where the `this` context is set to it's parent, and cannot be altered.
 This means that the examples above would translate (roughly) to this JavaScript:

 ```javascript
 var times_2 = [1,2,3,4].map(function(num) {